Is Susie Bright your real name?

 Do you record or produce audiobooks?

 YES!
-I am an editor-at-large for Audible.com
+I am an Executive Producer and consulting Editor-at-large for Audible.com

 All of my audiobooks are available at Audible.com, and you'll hear me reading them with great relish.